rogerthat39/100-days-of-code/log.md

 **Today's Progress:** Completed the first three [JavaScript Projects](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects).

-**Thoughts:** I was expecting something more in the vein of the first certification's projects, but these just seem like regular modules.
+**Thoughts:** I was expecting something more in the vein of the first certification's projects, but these just seem like regular modules, similar to the Intermediate Algorithm challenges.
 I was surprised to have finished so many of them in one day.